-“There has been a wide range of reactions to the introduction of a new award, and we recognise the need for further discussion with our members,” Academy CEO Dawn Hudson said at a press conference this morning.
+“There has been a wide range of reactions to the introduction of a new award, and we recognize the need for further discussion with our members,” Academy CEO Dawn Hudson said at a press conference this morning.
 “We have made changes to the Oscars over the years — including this year — and we will continue to evolve while also respecting the incredible legacy of the last 90 years.”

-The “Best Popular Film” announcement was widely criticised as an effort to reserve the very prestigious, very white “Best Film” award for movies that are not Black Panther.
+The “Best Popular Film” announcement was widely criticized as an effort to reserve the very prestigious, very white “Best Film” award for movies that are not Black Panther.
 The record-smashing Marvel movie is one of those rare beasts loved by both critics and the masses alike, raking in an astonishing — titanic, you might say — $1 billion at the box office.

 But even those with faith in Academy to award an all-black action movie “Best Film” thought the “Best Popular Film” category was dumb; little more than a ratings grab allowing the Academy to screen Batman montages.
 Hardly an unfounded suspicion, given that the awards are being shortened to three hours, a decision the Academy is not reversing.
-The smaller awards will be lumped together and presented during commercial breaks — a slap in the face to often under-appreciated film crew members, who create some of the ceremony's most enchanting moments.
+The smaller awards will be lumped together and presented during commercial breaks — a slap in the face to oft-underappreciated film crew members, who often create some of the ceremony's most enchanting moments.